JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/INNOVATIONS.md

 ### The Innovation

-**IPv4 and IPv6 are treated as parallel universes with independent egress policies.**
+**IPv4 and IPv6 are treated as parallel universes with independent egress policies in the configuration DSL.**

 **IPv4: Centralized (Expensive, Needs NAT)**
 ```hcl